Recapitulation theory: Cognitive development

 G. Stanley Hall used Haeckel's theories as the basis for his theories of child development.
 His most influential work, "Adolescence: Its Psychology and Its Relations to Physiology, Anthropology, Sociology, Sex, Crime, Religion and Education" in 1904 suggested that each individual's life course recapitulated humanity's evolution from "savagery" to "civilization".
 Though he has influenced later childhood development theories, Hall's conception is now generally considered racist.

 Developmental psychologist Jean Piaget favored a weaker version of the formula, according to which ontogeny parallels phylogeny because the two are subject to similar external constraints.

 The Austrian pioneer of psychoanalysis, Sigmund Freud, also favored Haeckel's doctrine.
 He was trained as a biologist under the influence of recapitulation theory during its heyday, and retained a Lamarckian outlook with justification from the recapitulation theory.
 Freud also distinguished between physical and mental recapitulation, in which the differences would become an essential argument for his theory of neuroses.
+Gould (1977) described him as a "devout recapitulationist".

 In the late 20th century, studies of symbolism and learning in the field of cultural anthropology suggested that "both biological evolution and the stages in the child's cognitive development follow much the same progression of evolutionary stages as that suggested in the archaeological record".

 Music criticism

 The musicologist Richard Taruskin in 2005 applied the phrase "ontogeny becomes phylogeny" to the process of creating and recasting music history, often to assert a perspective or argument.
 For example, the peculiar development of the works by modernist composer Arnold Schoenberg (here an "ontogeny") is generalized in many histories into a "phylogeny" – a historical development ("evolution") of Western music toward atonal styles of which Schoenberg is a representative.
 Such historiographies of the "collapse of traditional tonality" are faulted by music historians as asserting a rhetorical rather than historical point about tonality's "collapse".

 Taruskin also developed a variation of the motto into the pun "ontogeny recapitulates ontology" to refute the concept of "absolute music" advancing the socio-artistic theories of the musicologist Carl Dahlhaus.
 Ontology is the investigation of what exactly something is, and Taruskin asserts that an art object becomes that which society and succeeding generations made of it.
 For example, Johann Sebastian Bach's St. John Passion, composed in the 1720s, was appropriated by the Nazi regime in the 1930s for propaganda.
 Taruskin claims the historical development of the St John Passion (its ontogeny) as a work with an anti-Semitic message does, in fact, inform the work's identity (its ontology), even though that was an unlikely concern of the composer.
 Music or even an abstract visual artwork can not be truly autonomous ("absolute") because it is defined by its historical and social reception.

+As "America's premier ethnologist," writes Gould (1977), Wesley Powell (1889) "compared child development with human history in tracing the evolution of music "from dance to symphony".
+Gould (1977) also refers to W. H. Auden who said of Stravinsky's life work that it "recapitulates or mirrors" history of art.